Ultimate Fayetteville Real Estate Investing Guide for 2026

 Economy

-The average income per capita in Fayetteville is , compared to the state level of .
-The populace of the US overall has a per person amount of income of .
+The average income per person in Fayetteville is , in contrast to the state level of .
+Per capita income in the US stands at .

 Economy Quick Stats